 - This is probably what you picture when you think of a recycling plant.
 The huge machine carrying the bales and bales of empty plastic bottles up the conveyor belt.

 - Then to the next machine that took the labels off, and off to the next.
 You get the idea.

 It was fascinating to see just how complex the whole process was.
 How simple of an idea to transform a used water bottle into small cleaned plastic pieces, and then back into a “new” water bottle again.

-- They’ve already accomplished this here in California with their 8oz, 12 oz., and half liter bottles and they’re on the road to expanding it to all of their single -serve bottles made in the state by the end of 2016.
+- They’ve already accomplished this here in California with their 8oz, 12 oz., and half liter bottles.
+They’re on the road to expanding it to all of their single serve bottles made in the state by the end of 2016.

 Since Arrowhead® began in the San Bernardino Mountains and 11 out of 13 of their springs still reside in California they are very committed to it’s California heritage (I can appreciate that living my whole life here).
 I had no idea but 80% of their water is sourced in California is distributed within this state, though they have expanded into Colorado and British Columbia as well.

 There is SO much you can do with every piece of a recycled water bottle and there’s really no reason not to repurpose it into things like new water bottles, fabric, park benches, carpet, and even teddy bear stuffing!
 Not only can the bottles themselves be turned into something new but the labels and caps too.

 Not much goes to waste once it reaches a sophisticated facility like this one.

 This is what the recycled water bottles look like near the end of the process before they’re melted down into food-grade pellets that can then be blown into a “new” water bottle again.
 It just makes sense right??!!
 If we can recycle and / or repurpose something old into something “new” it helps the environment, reduces the load into our landfills, and reduces the carbon footprint we leave for the next generation.